opensourcefeed/opensourcefeed.github.io/distribution-4mlinux.md

   4MLinux 29.0 : "/1-4mlinux-29.0-stable-screenshots/"
 ---

-4MLinux is an independently evolved, minimal GNU/Linux distribution that mainly focuses on four features: maintenance (by using it as a system rescue live CD), multimedia (for example, for playing video DVDs), miniserver (using the inetd daemon), and mystery (meaning small Linux games).
+4MLinux is an independently evolved, minimal GNU/Linux distribution that mainly focuses on four features:
+1) maintenance - by using it as a system rescue live CD
+2) multimedia - for example, for playing video DVDs
+3) miniserver - using the inetd daemon
+4) mystery - meaning small Linux games